influxdata/docs-v2/content/flux/v0.x/stdlib/testing/_index.md

 ```

 ### loadStorage {data-type="function"}
-Function option that loads annotated CSV test data as if queried from InfluxDB
+Function option that loads annotated CSV test data as if queried from InfluxDB.
-to ensure tests behave correctly in both the Flux and InfluxDB test suites.
+Ensures tests behave correctly in both the Flux and InfluxDB test suites.
 Default is:

 ```js